-Snapshots and movies are sent.
+■ □ Snapshots and movies are sent.

-Snapshots and Instant Movies are sent.
+■ TM Snapshots and Instant Movies are sent.

-Only Snapshots are sent.
+Only Only snapshots are sent.

 • The maximum size movie file that can be sent by Auto Send is 100 MB.

 Resizing Snapshots before Sending Them to a Smartphone (Resize before send)